jayguptacal/TransportationProjects/EnergyStats/index.md

 The focus of this exercise is to extract the information and the insights and present it via charts and bar graphs for the G7 countries.

-1. For the problem identification and data wrangling, go to https://github.com/jayguptacal/portfolio/blob/main/EnergyStats/Energy_Stats_DataWrangling.ipynb
+1. <a href="https://github.com/jayguptacal/portfolio/blob/main/EnergyStats/Energy_Stats_DataWrangling.ipynb" target="_blank">Click here for the problem identification and data wrangling</a>
+go to https://github.com/jayguptacal/portfolio/blob/main/EnergyStats/Energy_Stats_DataWrangling.ipynb

 2. For the exploratory data analysis and the graphs,